SteamFork/.github/profile/README.md

 > [!NOTE]
 > <sup>1 </sup>New AMD based devices from Ayaneo do not support sleep due to an incorrect firmware setting.
 This setting is locked down and must be enabled using a third party helper.
 Follow the process from @ChimeraOS to enable sleep [ [here](https://github.com/ChimeraOS/chimeraos/wiki/Community-Guides#enabling-modern-sleep-on-7000-series-amd-hardware) ].

+### Installation
+To install SteamFork, flash the bootable image to a USB device and then follow the procedure for your device to boot from removable media.
+From the installer desktop, open "Install SteamFork" and then follow the prompts to install to your device.
+When complete, close the installer, and shut down the device.
+Remove the installation media, and then power the device on to boot into SteamOS.

 ### TDP Control
 For tdp management, switch to desktop mode and then install Decky Loader and Simple Decky TDP.
 | Source | Installation URL |